 However, the reduced premium is really a loan from the U.S. Treasury to this 30 percent of Medicare beneficiaries, who will pay it back in slowly rising premiums over the next nine years or so.
 These beneficiaries will see $3 a year (and more for wealthier beneficiaries) added to their regular monthly premiums until the loan from the Treasury is paid off.
 And these 16 million beneficiaries could be facing the same problem in 2017 if Social Security benefits do not rise again or only slightly.

-The budget deal also eliminates two lucrative Social Security claiming strategies.
-For details on that, click here.
+See details on the budget deal, which also eliminates two lucrative Social Security claiming strategies.

-For more from the Washington Post on the Medicare premium increase, click here.
+Read more from the Washington Post on the Medicare premium increase (subscription may be required).